-Course title & Code Course title & Code Credits Credit distribution of the course
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the

-Lecture Tutorial Practical/ course
+Lecture Tutorial Practical/ Criteria course

 Practice (if any)

 Fundamentals of Econometrics 4 3 1 0 Class XII NA

 GE-4

 - To provide a comprehensive introduction to basic econometric concepts and techniques. - To cover estimation and diagnostic testing of simple, multiple regression models, panel data models, and dummy variable regression with qualitative response regression models.